 Whether your client collects for passion, investment, or a combination of the two, a risk manager can help protect against sentimental and financial loss.
 Risk managers provide consultative advice on packing, transit, storage, display, environmental controls, inventory, museum loans, consignment agreements, and more.

 A risk manager’s experience enables them to identify unforeseen perils.
 For instance, a burst pipe resulting in a wet wall can ruin a hundred-year-old painting; movers that are not specialized in packing fine art can easily break a one-of-a-kind vase; a loan agreement without wall-to-wall coverage can leave a client exposed.
 Such scenarios are more common than you would think, and often preventable.
-In addition to advising on risk mitigation, risk managers also work with clients to adequately insure their collections against fire, flood, theft, breakage, and a number of other hazards.
+In addition to advising on risk mitigation, risk managers also work with clients to adequately insure their collections against fire, flood, theft, breakage, and other hazards.

 Navigating the complexities of the art world can be confusing and time-consuming.
 But with the right professionals in place, your clients can have greater peace of mind that their collections are under expert care.